CHHS holds annual Disability Resource Fair

 60 disability-related vendors provide information for students, families

-COLONIAL HEIGHTS — In collaboration with The Arc South of the James, Colonial Heights High School (CHHS) held its annual Disability Resource Fair this month in the high school gymnasium.
+COLONIAL HEIGHTS - In collaboration with Arc South of the James, Colonial Heights High School, CHHS, held its annual Disability Resource Fair this month in the high school gymnasium.

-A total of 60 vendors were present at the event this year, including Arc South of the James, Canine Companions, Colonial Heights Fire & EMS, Colonial Heights Food Pantry, Colonial Heights Special Olympics, Anthem Healthkeepers Plus, Autism Society Central Virginia, Creative Approach Development Ctr. , Disability Law Center of Virginia, The James House, John Tyler Community College – Disability Support Services, and Virginia Department For the Deaf/Hard of Hearing, among many others.
+A total of 60 vendors were present at the event this year, including Arc South of the James, Canine Companions, Colonial Heights Fire & EMS, Colonial Heights Food Pantry, Colonial Heights Special Olympics, Anthem Healthkeepers Plus, Autism Society Central Virginia, Creative Approach Development Center, Disability Law Center of Virginia, The James House, John Tyler Community College Disability Support Services and Virginia Department For the Deaf/Hard of Hearing, among many others.

-“The Resource Fair is a great opportunity for students, parents, teachers, and the general public to learn more about the adult services offered in the Richmond and Tri-Cities area, as well as resources they can access for assistance in the community, at the post secondary, or the world of work,” said event coordinator Janet Rosson.
+“The Resource Fair is a great opportunity for students, parents, teachers and the general public to learn more about the adult services offered in the Richmond and Tri-Cities area, as well as resources they can access for assistance in the community, at the post-secondary, or in the world of work,” said event coordinator Janet Rosson.